marceloatg/vuetning/src/components/Icon/readme.md

 ## Background Color
 To change a background color for action, custom, or standard icons, use composed class names:

-`.slds-icon-[sprite name]-[icon name]`
+`.slds-icon-[category]-[icon]`

-If no class following the above patter is present, the Icon component will automatically assign one based on its nameIcon prop.
+If no class following the above format is present, the Icon component will automatically assign one based on its nameIcon prop.

 ## Examples